SAP-samples/teched2023-DA260/exercises/connections/HDLFS/README.md

-# HDLFS Connection creation steps:
+# Connection creation for SAP HANA Cloud, Data Lake Files (HDLFS):

 1. Please open the *Connection* application in your SAP Datasphere space: